chrismedrela/docs-guide/docs/unclassified.md

 other practical advices
 -----------------------

-- if you do not have any editors, ask OReilly for help and releasing your documentation as a book
-- "readme driven development" -- write readme before everything else

 - use Empathy when writing API reference

     * Emphaty - ability to mutually experience the thoughts, emotions, and